DARIAH-DE/redmine_shibboleth/README.md

-## Shibboleth Authentication Plugin for Redmine v3.2 stable
+## Shibboleth Authentication Plugin for Redmine
-This Plugin adds customized Shibboleth Authentication for [Redmine](http://www.redmine.org) 3.2.
+This Plugin adds customized Shibboleth Authentication for [Redmine](http://www.redmine.org) 3.3.0 stable.

 # Database
 Add one more column into table users: